Rajashree215/Calculator/README.md

 # Calculator
-A project to create a calculator using HTML,CSS and JS.
+A project to create a calculator using HTML,CSS,Bootstrap and JS.